doj/dracopy/README.md

 Give the disk image file name and the disk image type.
 Valid disk image types are ".d64", ".d71", ".d81".
 The image file name + image type name must be <= 16 characters.

+### REU support

+A number of RAM expansion cards are supported with the cc65 compiler and DraCopy.
+If the RAM expansion is detected you can load a single file into the REU with the 'z' key.
+The file can then be written to disk multiple times with the 'x' key.

+This feature is useful to either write a file multiple times, or to copy a file between directories on the same device.
+If you want to copy a file a single time between 2 different devices use the regular copy feature.

+REU support for DraCopy needs to be compiled, by uncommenting the name of the REU driver in the Makefile.
+The corresponding *.emd driver file needs to be present on the device from where DraCopy is started.

 Contact
 --------